patternfly/patternfly-elements/docs/docs/develop/structure.md

 JavaScript objects which work with LitElement.

 <div class="callout">
-For questions on how Custom Elements work, or if you want to learn the basics of shadow DOM, check out Eric Bidelman's post: [Custom Elements v1: Reusable Web Components](https://developers.google.com/web/fundamentals/web-components/customelements).
+For questions on how Custom Elements work, or if you want to learn the basics of shadow DOM, check out Eric Bidelman's post: <a href="https://developers.google.com/web/fundamentals/web-components/customelements">Custom Elements v1: Reusable Web Components</a>.
 </div>

 Now that our dev server is running and we have our element's structure, let's make it actually do something.